Roey-Shap/ChickenSnake/README.md

 Usage
 =
 The only thing you'll need is a spreadsheet of custom card data.
-For specifics of using ChickenSnake, refer to the manual:
+For specifics of using ChickenSnake, **[refer to the manual](https://docs.google.com/document/d/1O9GpJip-OzPRiNJBgQ4u302_vP5TWEYqoMZcFQbSOGs/edit?usp=sharing)**.

-For Windows users, simply download the BUILD folder and place your spreadsheet in the Inputs folder.
-Put its name in the JSON file, give it an output path, and watch it go.
+For Windows users, simply open the "dist" folder and place your spreadsheet in its Inputs folder.
+Put the spreadsheet's name in the JSON file and just run *ChickenSnake.exe*.

 For non-Windows users, you'll need Python installed.
-Then you can download the SRC folder and run *python ChickenSnake.py* from the console after configuring the JSON file as mentioned above.
+Then you can download the files (everything except that "dist" folder is needed in your case) and run *python ChickenSnake.py* from the console after configuring the JSON file as mentioned above.
+Again, please **[refer to the manual](https://docs.google.com/document/d/1O9GpJip-OzPRiNJBgQ4u302_vP5TWEYqoMZcFQbSOGs/edit?usp=sharing)**.
 <br>

-You can see an example of a spreadsheet by finding the spreadsheet for a set I made in the *DoD3* folder.
+You can see an example of a card data spreadsheet [here](https://docs.google.com/spreadsheets/d/1YssDJAmf62y4FMoJEfTghtmgNZoqKLyvvz7d445Cqjk/edit?usp=sharing).

-Opening *metadata.py* will allow you to configure ChickenSnake's behavior.
+Opening *settings.json* will allow you to configure ChickenSnake's behavior.
-For more details, do visit the instruction document.

 Credits
 =